Steadybit logoResilience Hub

 Download now

-Verify Load Balancing of Your Kubernetes Deployment While One Pod Crashes
+Load Balancing of Kubernetes Deployment when One Pod Crashes

 If configured properly, Kubernetes is able to detect a non-responding pod and tries to fix it by simply restarting the unresponsive pod.
 Even so, the exact configuration requires careful consideration to avoid killing your pods too early or flooding your cluster’s traffic with liveness probes.